ashcat2005/POPREU/doc.md

 1. Make a directory in hadoop for your data:  `hadoop fs -mkdir /user/hduser/<data folder name>`

 2. Put the data into the folder `hadoop fs -put <data path> /user/hduser/<data folder name>/<data filename> `

+##Troubleshooting

+- Use `jps` on the master to check if all namenode is running on the master and `jps` on the slave nodes to see if datanode is running on the slaves.
+- If they aren't check the logs in `$HADOOP_HOME/logs` for errors.
+- If the error says `Incompatible clusterIDs`, remove all contents from the /home/hduser/tmp folders on all machines
+- Reformat the namenode by executing `hdfs namenode -format`